gitdotkon/wsqcms/wp-content/plugins/geotargeting/README.txt

 > * Editor button to easily add shortcodes
 > * Create multiple regions (group of countries or cities) to use with shortcodes
 > * Exclude countries, cities and regions shortcode
-> * Dropdown Widget to let users change their country
+> * Dropdown Widget to let users change their country (with flags)
 > * Complete set of PHP functions
-> * Hide Woocommerce products.
+> * Hide Woocommerce or Easy digital downloads products.
 Works with any plugin
 > * AJAX mode that make plugin compatible with Cache plugins
+> * Geotarget menu items, widgets, everything
 > * Upcoming integration with other populars plugins
 > * Premium support
 >